RedStoneMango/Mango-Utils/README.md

 - 🛠️ Simple and modular design
 - 📦 Easy integration with Maven and Gradle
-- 🔐 Includes security utilities like password hashing and AES encryption
 - 💡 Utility classes that fill common gaps in the Java standard library
 - 🔄 Actively maintained and tested across real-world projects